streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 # Required

-- programming ability - it is not a good first task for someone who never programmed anything.
+- programming ability - it is not a good first task for someone who has never programmed anything.
-  - Setup of environment takes long
+  - Setup of environment takes a long time
   - Editing even the simplest quest requires edits to at least two different files
-  - Kotlin familiarity is not needed, but the ability to adjust to a new syntax is needed
+  - Kotlin familiarity is not required, but the ability to adjust to a new syntax is needed
   - It is expected that someone trying this can search for a solution to a typical problems on encountering an error message
-- familiarity with StreetComplete as a user - it is really recommended to be familiar with how StreetComplete works.
-Making hundreds of edits is not mandatory.
-But passing familiarity with how surveying with StreetComplete works is needed.
+- familiarity with StreetComplete as a user - it is highly recommended to be familiar with how StreetComplete works.
+Making hundreds of edits is not mandatory, but having a passing familiarity with how surveying with StreetComplete works is needed.
 - time - Android Studio setup is sadly complicated
   - Multiple hours are typical, though mostly spent on waiting for various downloads
   - setting up Android Studio will likely be more complex than writing the code